-High financial leverage, but credit metrics should continue to strengthen
+Financial leverage remains high, but credit metrics continue to strengthen

 Suez is the French holding company that acquired the former SUEZ's French water and waste assets, including hazardous waste activities; some of its unregulated municipal water operations outside France; its UK waste activities; and the global digital and environmental activities from Veolia.
 Suez bought these assets for around €13 billion.
-In addition, Suez acquired in 2022 a 51% stake in a South African waste company, EnviroServ, based on a €130 million enterprise value.